We may receive compensation when you use Coinbase. This post contains affiliate links. Disclosure.

 After you enter the SMS code, Coinbase will generate an authenticator code for you.
 This will allow you to use 2-Factor Authentication.

 2FA is a security measure that generates unique codes based on your authenticator secret code.
-To use it, download a 2FA app such as Google Authenticator onto your phone.
+To use it, download a 2FA app such as Lastpass Authenticator or onto your phone.

 After downloading, add the Coinbase authenticator code to the app.
 You can do this by scanning the QR code or by manually entering the authenticator code.
 The app will now generate 2FA codes for Coinbase that change every few seconds.